Nicolas Treviño

-Brief Character History
+Brief character history

 Born in Mexico, Joaquin Reyes was a childhood friend of Elena Ramos and her brother, Drew.
 Elena convinced her parents to take in homeless Joaquin, and he lived with the Ramos family until they left for Dallas, Texas.
 After Elena's family moved to Dallas, he left his local Catholic school in Mexico and joined a street gang.
 The leader, Ernest Mendez-Ochoa, saw Joaquin had skills with numbers and mathematics and sent him to school in Europe.
 Upon his return, he took the name Nicolas Trevino and the street gang had grown into the Mendez-Ochoa Cartel.
 He invested in a deal that lost the Cartel $600 million and the Cartel threatened his wife, Lucia, and sons until the money was repaid.
 Nicolas went to the Cartel leader saying he wanted out of the Cartel.
 The leader agreed to let Nicolas go once Nicolas delivered enough money for the Cartel to buy the next Mexican presidential election and thus control the Mexican government.